Chemical Basis of Bioenergetics

 Basic Concepts

 Bioenergetics is a complex field, but the basic principles are relatively straightforward.
-Organisms obtain energy by breaking down food molecules, and this energy is then used to drive the cell\'s biochemical reactions.
-The two main types of food molecules are carbohydrates and fats.
+Organisms obtain energy by breaking down food molecules, and this energy is then used to drive the cell's biochemical reactions.
+The two main types of food molecules are carbohydrates and lipids (fats).
 Carbohydrates are broken down into glucose, which is then used to produce ATP.
-ATP is a molecule that is used to store and release energy, and it is the universal energy currency of the cell.
-Fats are broken down into fatty acids, which can be used to produce ATP or stored for later use.
+ATP (adenosine triphosphate) is a molecule that is used to store and release energy, and it is the universal energy currency of the cell.
+Lipids are broken down into fatty acids and glycerol, which can be used to produce ATP or stored for later use.
+This process involves several key metabolic pathways including glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation (electron transport chain).

 Equipment and Techniques